SRoddis/BricksFx/README.md

     ```

-3. Please have a look in the Demo.
-When you have questions, send me a message or open a issue.
+3. Please have a look at the Demo.
+If you have questions, send me a message or open a issue in this repository.

     ## Copyright